Where Are Subarus Made

 Just a short drive north of Tokyo, the Gunma Prefecture hosts Subaru’s core production facilities.
 The Subaru-chō location dominates the entire landscape with an impressive 82-acre floor space.
 Here, enthusiasts will find the birthplace of the Impreza, WRX, XV (known as Crosstrek in the US), Levorg wagon, and even the collaborative models, Subaru BRZ and Toyota GR86.

-Subaru Yajima Plant
+Where Subarus Are Made #2 – Subaru Yajima Plant

 Moving a tad south from Subaru-chō, the Yajima Plant emerges as the production hub for the larger Subaru vehicles.
 Legacy, Forester, Outback, and even more Imprezas and XVs roll out from this factory.
 Boasting a workforce of over 3,000 dedicated individuals, it’s no surprise that the plant stands as the heartbeat for Subaru’s mainstream models.

-Subaru Otakita Plant
+Where Subarus Are Made #3 – Subaru Otakita Plant

 Subaru’s roots trace back to Nakajima, an aircraft manufacturer during World War II.
 The Otakita plant stands as a testament to this history.
 Though it once churned out Subaru Sambar Kei trucks, it no longer supports vehicle production.
-Back in the old days, Subaru was incorporated as Fuji Heavy Industries (FHI); a merger of five Japanese industrial giants.
+Back in the old days, Subaru was incorporated as Fuji Heavy Industries (FHI), a merger of five Japanese industrial giants.

 Nowadays, Subaru’s Otakita plant is a major part of Subaru’s supply chain.
 For example, while Subaru’s Indiana plant assembles Subaru cars for the US and North American markets, the parts to make those cars mostly come from the Otakita plant in Japan.
 This factory is also known for its large foreign labor force, accounting for more than 30% of employees there.

-Subaru Oizumi Plant
+Where Subarus Are Made #4 – Subaru Oizumi Plant

 While smaller in stature than its siblings in Gunma, the Oizumi Plant holds its own with a distinct role, and it plays a crucial role for Subaru.
 It doesn’t produce vehicles.
 Rather, it is the heart of Subaru’s power, building engines and transmissions.
 By centralizing this process, Subaru streamlines its manufacturing, ensuring efficient integration at other plants.

-Subaru Indiana Plant
+Where Subarus Are Made #5 – Subaru Indiana Plant

-Located in Lafayette, Indiana, Subaru of Indiana Automotive is the brand’s primary presence in the U.S. With the capacity to produce over 390,000 vehicles annually (though, this threshold is increasing due to high demand), models like the Ascent, Outback, Legacy, and Impreza find their origin here.
+Located in Lafayette, Indiana, Subaru of Indiana Automotive is the brand’s primary presence in the U.S. With the capacity to produce over 390,000 vehicles annually (though this threshold is increasing due to high demand), models like the Ascent, Outback, Legacy, and Impreza find their origin here.
 Spanning 820 acres, this plant also stands out for its eco-friendly initiatives.

 Otherwise, Subaru of Indiana Automotive (SIA) is the brand’s only manufacturing plant outside of Asia.
 Moreover, half of all Subarus sold in North America are made here.
-While the growing popularity of Subaru cars has forced them to take over the entire factory, in the past, this plant joint-manufactured cars for Isuzu and Toyota.
+While the growing popularity of Subaru cars has forced them to take over the entire factory, in the past, this plant jointly manufactured cars for Isuzu and Toyota.
 Now, only Subaru vehicles are made there.

 Other Global Plants And Supply Chain Partners

-As far as where are Subarus made, the five aforementioned plants and factories are where Subaru vehicles that we all know and love today are made.
+As far as where Subarus are made, the five aforementioned plants and factories are where Subaru vehicles that we all know and love today are made.
 However, that’s not to say that 100% of Subaru’s manufacturing capabilities are focused here solely.
 Subaru actually has a huge footprint elsewhere in the world with manufacturing their cars, past and present.

 This new plant is a joint venture between Subaru and a Hong Kong-based company.
 Formerly a Mitsubishi-Fuso factory, Subaru’s new Thailand plant will manufacture and supply cars for its markets throughout the rest of Asia, Australia, and New Zealand.
 Up to four different models could be built at a time, with a current maximum capacity to build up to 100,000 cars.